GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Validation of the Method and Discussion

 \subsection{Metric Correlations}

 GENIAL is rigorously validated through a series of experiments.
-Since FLOWY is relatively slow (processing a single encoding takes about 15min to 20min on 18 CPUs), we evaluate our methods using the faster ESPRS or OPENR flows.
-We observe a strong correlation between most metrics across the different flows, as shown in Fig. \ref{fig:correlation}, confirming that ESPRS and OPENR flows serve as reliable proxies for tuning our method.
+Since FLOWY is relatively slow (processing a single encoding takes about 15-20 min on 18 CPUs), we evaluate our methods using the faster ESPRS or OPENR flows.
+We observe a strong correlation between most metrics across the different flows, as shown in Fig. \ref{fig:correlation}, confirming that ESPRS and OPENR flows are reliable proxies for tuning our method.